 Converting Polyurethane Foam Scrap Into Revenue

 How can you turn your scrap into revenue?
 The process of recycling scrap foam into compacted logs is fairly simple.
-A polyurethane foam compactor offered by Hasswell can achieve this.
+A polyurethane foam compactor offered by Siedon can achieve this.
 This foam compactor can compact PU foam blocks by ratio of 16:1 to 20:1 for easier transportation.
 The PUR compactors is featured with CFC ventilation system and water cooling system.

 A Promising Future